 4. Place the jar in a sunny and warm windowsill.
 Shake once or more per day.
 You can also cover the jar with a brown paper bag if you prefer that to direct sunlight.

-5. After 4-6 weeks, strain the herbs out of the oil using cheesecloth.
-Make sure and squeeze every precious drop of oil out!
+5. After 2-3 weeks, strain the herbs out of the oil using cheesecloth or a mesh strainer.
+Make sure and squeeze out every precious drop of oil!

 6. Pour into glass bottles and store in a cool dark place.
 The oil should keep for at least a year.
 Vitamin E oilmay also be added to prolong the shelf life.